Seth Darling

-Seth B. Darling is the Chief Science & Technology Officer of the Advanced Energy Technologies Directorate at Argonne National Laboratory.
-He previously served as director of the Center for Molecular Engineering, a research and development organization partnered with the University of Chicago focusing on advanced materials for cleaning water, quantum information science, and polymer science.
-Darling is also an Argonne Distinguished Fellow at the U.S. Department of Energy’s (DOE) Argonne National Laboratory and a senior scientist at the University of Chicago’s Pritzker School of Molecular Engineering.
+Seth B. Darling is a Senior Scientist at the U.S. Department of Energy’s (DOE) Argonne National Laboratory and a Senior Scientist at the University of Chicago’s Pritzker School of Molecular Engineering.
+He previously served as the Chief Science & Technology Officer and interim Associate Laboratory Director of the Advanced Energy Technologies Directorate at Argonne National Laboratory and as director of the Center for Molecular Engineering, a research and development organization partnered with the University of Chicago focusing on advanced materials for cleaning water, quantum information science, and polymer science.
 He also directs the Advanced Materials for Energy-Water Systems (AMEWS) Center, a DOE Energy Frontier Research Center formed in 2018.

 Darling has made contributions to the development of new materials for energy and water, including hybrid materials for polymer and perovskite solar cells and membrane materials for water filtration.
 He has co-created material synthesis techniques that are used commercially, including sequential infiltration synthesis (SIS), which is used to create coatings for semiconductor fabrication, optical surfaces, and reusable oil sorbents.

 Career and education

 Darling holds a PhD in physical chemistry from the University of Chicago and a bachelor’s degree in chemistry and astronomy from Haverford College.
-He completed his postdoctoral studies at Argonne as a Glenn Seaborg Fellow before joining its Center for Nanoscale Materials as a staff scientist.
+He completed his postdoctoral studies at Argonne as a Glenn T. Seaborg Fellow before joining its Center for Nanoscale Materials as a staff scientist.
 Darling was later promoted to director of the Institute for Molecular Engineering at Argonne, later renamed the Center for Molecular Engineering.
 In 2018, he became a senior scientist and was named director of the AMEWS Center.
+He achieved the rank of Argonne Distinguished Fellow in 2025.

 Darling previously was the chief technical officer of Visual Molecules LLC, a position he held from 2008 until 2017.